ole00/data_compiler/README.md

 **Building the data compiler**

 You'll need a GNU make and a java compiler.
-Ensure your java compiler (javac) can be exeecuted.
-Change your PATH environment variable andpoint to the javac location if not.
+Ensure your java compiler (javac) can be executed from a command line.
+Change your PATH environment variable and point to the javac location if not.
 Like this:
 <pre>
 export PATH=/opt/java-8-openjdk-amd64/bin:$PATH